-- ➤ Understand characteristics, design metrics, technologies in embedded system design. - Know computation models in embedded system design and the details of various serial communication interfaces - Understand Embedded/RTOS concepts - Learn the overview of Embedded/RTOS and general techniques in design technologies
+- ➤ Understand characteristics, design metrics, technologies in embedded system design. - Know computation models in embedded system design and the details of various serial communication interfaces - Understand Embedded/RTOS concepts - ➤ Learn the overview of Embedded/RTOS and general techniques in design technologies

-Course Outo Course Outcomes: Students will be able to CO-1 Describe hardware/software tradeoffs in the design of an embedded system.
-CO-2 Discuss computation models in embedded system design and the details of various serial communication interfaces CO-3 Demonstrate the architecture of kernel and various kernel objects CO-4 Explain overview of Embedded/RTOS and general techniques in design technologies to improve productivity
+Course Out comes: Students will be able to Course Oute comes.
+Students will be use to CO-1 Describe hardware/software tradeoffs in the design of an embedded system.
+CO-2 Discuss computation models in embedded system design and the details o CO 2 serial communication interfaces CO-3 Demonstrate the architecture of kernel and various kernel objects CO-4 Explain overview of Embedded/RTOS and general techniques in design 00-4 technologies to improve productivity